 - Award tickets

 - Gift cards

 - In-flight purchases made with a third-party provider (such as wireless internet)

 Remember, all qualifying fees must be purchased through your selected airline.
 Fees incurred while flying a partner airline won’t qualify – so keep that in mind when you book your next flight.

 Choosing the best airline for the Amex travel credit might be different this year.
-Travel in the time of coronavirus has changed everything, including airline rules – so plan ahead when you select your qualifying airline for 2021.
+Travel in the time of COVID-19 has changed everything, including airline rules – so plan ahead when you select your qualifying airline for 2022.